The Swinburne Law School recently celebrated the launch of lecturer, Roger Hawthorn’s book about the Greek island of Lemnos.

 Titled, A Lemnos odyssey: from Jason and the Argonauts to the ANZACS at Gallipoli.
 The story of the Greek island of Lemnos, the book also looks at the importance of women, who were revered in ancient Greece and seen as a symbol of life and fertility.

-The book is already making an impact and highly sought after by Australia’s Greek community.
+The book is already making an impact and is highly sought after by Australia’s Greek community.